Chinese emigration

 Waves of Chinese emigration have happened throughout history.
 They include the emigration to Southeast Asia beginning from the 10th century during the Tang dynasty, to the Americas during the 19th century, particularly during the California gold rush in the mid-1800s; general emigration initially around the early to mid 20th century which was mainly caused by corruption, starvation, and war due to the Warlord Era, the Second Sino-Japanese War and the Chinese Civil War; and finally elective emigration to various countries.
-Most emigrants were peasants and manual labourers, although there were also educated individuals who brought their various expertises to their new destinations.
+Most emigrants were peasants and manual laborers, although there were also educated individuals who brought their various expertises to their new destinations.